FAQ: Frequently asked questions#

 My submission template requires Type 1 fonts#

-Type 1 fonts are a tricky requirement; for example, because Adobe will disable support for authoring with Type 1 fonts in January 2023 .
+Type 1 fonts are a tricky requirement; for example, because Adobe will turn off support for authoring with Type 1 fonts in January 2023 .
 Matplotlib cannot do Type 1 fonts but uses Type 3 as a default.
 There is also no way of making matplotlib use Type 1 fonts.
 The only options are Type 3 and Type 42 (/TrueType) fonts.

 Solution: If you need a Type 1 font, using TeX typesetting usually does the trick: E.g., via bundles.icml2022(usetex=True), or fonts.icml2022_tex().
 If the goal, however, is only to avoid type 3 fonts, adding plt.rcParams.update({"pdf.fonttype": 42}) to your plotting code will create a PDF with TrueType fonts.
 See this issue for more details.